10 Best Cheap Ski Resorts in Colorado, 2024/25

 Just like at Purgatory, families with children under 12 years of age can save a significant amount of money on a ski vacation here with the kids ski free program.
 Any child under 12 gets a season pass, no strings attached.

-If you've had enough skiing or boarding or are looking for some different family fun, head over to the Marmot Hill area and grab a tube and take a slide down one of the multiple chutes.
+If you've had enough skiing or boarding or are looking for some different family fun, head over to the Marmot Hill area and grab a tube to take a slide down one of the multiple chutes.

 Hesperus is part of the Power Pass Resorts program meaning that a season pass or multiday pass gets you access to Purgatory, Snowbowl, Brian Head, Sipapu, Pajarito, Nordic Valley, Lee Canyon, and Willamette Pass.